Find care, claims & more with our new app.Go mobile

 The Blue & You Foundation for a Healthier Arkansas is a charitable, 501(c)(3) foundation established and funded by Arkansas Blue Cross and Blue Shield to promote better health in Arkansas.
 The Foundation awards grants to nonprofit or governmental organizations and programs that positively affect the health of Arkansans.
 Particular emphasis is given to projects affecting healthcare delivery, healthcare policy and healthcare economics.

 Projects must demonstrate strong community, regional or statewide support, such as co-funding by other community, regional or statewide organizations or groups.
 Projects also should demonstrate operational and financial viability that will survive and continue after funding from the Foundation ends.
 Visit the Foundation website for current application deadlines, guidelines and the online application.
-The Foundation offers both a $1,000 mini-grant program and a regular grant program for awards ranging from $5,000 to $150,000.
+The Foundation offers both a mini-grant program ranging from $500 to $2,000 and a regular grant program for awards ranging from $5,000 to $150,000.

 The Blue & Youth Health Program is a community relations effort designed to improve the health status of our communities — starting with the young people of Arkansas.
 The Blue & Youth Health Program encourages healthy behaviors by teaching students about choices that can contribute to healthy or unhealthy lifestyles.